yuehaowang/sanguo_td/README.md

 # SanguoTD
 An html5 game which is similar to a tower-defense game.
-The theme of this game is about Three Kingdoms (Sanguo) which is a great era in Chinese history.
+The story of this game is set on Three Kingdoms (Sanguo) which is a great era in Chinese history.

 - **Author:** @yuehaowang & @peihaowang
 - **Game Engine:** lufylegend.js